cgonc/security-notes/001_A_Very_Serious_Security_Flow_In_Weblogic_12_1_Servers/README.md

-## Weblogic Component Vulnerability /wls-wsat/CoordinatorPortType wls-wsat.war
+## Weblogic Vulnerability /wls-wsat/CoordinatorPortType wls-wsat.war

 It was the day after new year.
 In one morning all of our java instances had been killed.
 We first suspected there was a manual reboot.
 So we started our application server as usual.
 We first started our node managers.
 Then started our admin server and our java applications so on.